0xWOF/tyfell/readme.md

 - assign: same with Object.assign
 - check: check type and return boolean
 - clone: clone object as shallow or deep
-- compute: run function and return result
-- convert: check type and run function and return result or return undefined
+- compute: check type and run function and return result or return undefined
 - create: create object with source and modification
 - extract: extract from object
 - merge: merge objects